 - Politely Address Rule Breakers – Your pet’s health is really important and we know you don’t ever want to see them in distress!
 While it’s hard for everyone to deny those imploring eyes, if it means putting your foot down after a guest begs “aww come on, just one little nibble!”, then so be it.
 It’s okay to let your guests or other people know that your pet has tummy issues and you’d rather not spend the next 48 hours managing their tummies and relieving pet diarrhea – who knows, maybe some humor mixed in with an invitation to help you clean up the mess later may be in order.

 - Educate and Create Conversation – Oftentimes, the biggest culprit of the “no treats rule” are friends and family who simply don’t know better.
 Especially to those individuals who don’t have pets of their own, sometimes explaining the reason why is the best method of prevention.
-Delicate tummies, allergies, precision training, performance, and even strict diet for nutritional reasons are all good explanations that our friends and family should respect.
+Delicate tummies, precision training, performance, and even strict diet for nutritional reasons are all good explanations that our friends and family should respect.